 I'm a registered clinical psychologist and board approved supervisor.
 I'm registered with the Psychology Board of Australia (AHPRA) and a member of the Australian Clinical Psychology Association (ACPA), the Australian Psychological Society (APS) and the Australian Professional Association for Trans Health (AUSPATH).

 I'm experienced in providing psychology services to teenagers, adults and older adults and genuinely enjoy working with each of these age groups.
-Currently, in addition to working at APC I work as a senior clinical psychologist at Monash Health Gender Clinic, and as a psychology supervisor at The University of Melbourne Psychology Clinic.
+In addition to working at APC I have worked as a senior clinical psychologist at Monash Health Gender Clinic, at Monash Health more broadly, and as a psychology supervisor at The University of Melbourne Psychology Clinic.

 My style of therapy is warm, engaging and very down to earth.
 I tend to be open with my patients about what i'm thinking and share a lot of my thoughts in session.
 I think therapy works best when we can develop a shared understanding of what's going on, and I will always try to do that with a lot of empathy and compassion for you and your situation.